Phyllis Friend

-Dame Phyllis Muriel Friend, (28 September 1922 - 24 June 2013) was a British nurse and nursing officer.
+Dame Phyllis Muriel Friend, (28 September 1922 - 24 June 2013) was a British nurse and the Chief Nursing Officer (United Kingdom) 1972–1982.

 Education and early career

 Friend attended the Herts and Essex School in Bishop’s Stortford.
 Her parents both worked there - her mother was the Matron and her Father the Master.
 Friend originally thought that she would like to study history and become a researcher.

 Friend spent much of her professional career at The London Hospital.
-There she received her basic nursing education 1940-1943, registering as a nurse with the General Nursing Council in 1943, and undertook Part I Midwifery Training.
-She held the posts of ward sister, nurse tutor (1948) and Assistant Matron at 'The London' (1954) before becoming deputy matron at St. George's Hospital, London in 1956.
+There she received her basic nursing education between 1940 and 1943, registering as a nurse with the General Nursing Council in 1943, and undertook Part I Midwifery Training.
+She held the posts of ward sister, nurse tutor (1948) and assistant matron at 'The London' (1954) before becoming deputy matron at St. George's Hospital, London in 1956.